bcgov/devhub-app-web/docs/searchWithAlgolia.md

 <!-- Please note the above frontmatter is just incase we would want to 'host' this document as a site
 in gatsby -->

+The Devhub has moved over to leveraging Algolia for its search.
+In order to develop __locally__, setting up a personal account with [Algolia](https://algolia.com) is required.
+The community version of the account is free and doesn't require a credit card.
+Only a valid Github ID is required for loggingin.

 The Devhub originally used a __Client-side based__ search engine called `elasticlunr`.
 While this search engine has been working great for the application, there are a few significant cons to leveraging it.